MEAT-Inc/SharpWrap2534/SharpWrapper/README.md

             // When done with the session object, issue a PTClose to clean up the device.
             SharpSession.PTDisconnect(0);
             SharpSession.PTClose();

+            // When totally done with a session, it's best to dispose it using the CloseSession routine Sharp2534Session.CloseSession(SharpSession);
         }
     }
     ```